etidoema/Customer_Churn_Analysis/README.md

-Disclaimer : All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities with Power Bi.
+_Disclaimer : All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities with Power Bi._

-Problem Statmement
+##Problem Statmement
-1. Which warehosue has the highest impact on income in the current year?
-2   What is the worth in dollars of the total products available??
-3   What is the average cost per product?
+1. Investigating Churn reasons and churn categories
+2   Investigating churn patterns by analyzing demographics, contract types    and payment method.
+3   Investigating churn score

+##Skills/ Concepts demonstrated:
+The following Power BI features were incorporated:
+* DAX
+* Measures
+* Power Query
+* Tooltips